 In this introductory post, I will concentrate upon 1 and 2 above.
-I will go on to examine 3,4 an5 above in later posts (to be published very soon).
+I will go on to examine 3, 4 an5 above in PART 2.
 So let’s start by looking at 1:

 1) CORE MINDFULNESS: DBT describes the mind as having 3 components (these are concepts, not actual distinct physical part of the brain, obviously).
 The 3 components are:

 b) the emotional mind

 Let’s examine each of these in turn:

 a) the reasonable mind: this can be summed up, according to DBT, as the part of the brain which acts according to reason, logic and rationality

 b) the emotional mind: according to DBT, this is the part of the brain which operates on the basis of our feelings (when the ‘heart controls the head’)

 c) the wise mind: ideally, according to DBT, we should allow this part of the brain to guide us; it is A BALANCE BETWEEN 1 and 2 above, when the reasonable and emotional brain are operating in effective HARMONY.